 Variations of Rights of Shares.
 If at any time, our share capital is divided into different classes or series of shares, the rights attached to any class or series of shares unless otherwise provided by the terms of issue of the shares of that class or series, from time to time (whether or not our company is being wound-up), may be varied, modified or abrogated with the sanction of a special resolution passed at a separate meeting of the holders of the shares of the class or series.
-The rights conferred upon the holders of the shares of any class issued shall not, unless otherwise expressly provided by the terms of issue of the shares of further shares ranking pari passu with such existing class of shares.
+The rights conferred upon the holders of the shares of any class issued shall not, unless otherwise expressly provided by the terms of issue of the shares of that class, be deemed to be varied by the creation or issue of further shares ranking pari passu with such existing class of shares.